TheUnicorn001/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is a part of Applied Data Science Capstone Project on Coursera
+This is a part of Applied Data Science Capstone Project on Coursera.